faruquedewan/htmlCV/README.md

 # htmlCV
-This is the v2 of my first Static Website made using HTML.
+This is the v2 of my first Static Website built using HTML.